GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 The output of this script will look like the following (IP address will be different)

 ```
-Cloud SQL Host IP address is 10.60.0.2
+Cloud SQL Host IP address is 192.168.0.10.
 ```

 SAVE THE DATABASE IP ADDRESS.

+In the command below, replace `<db-host-IP-address>` with the database IP address.

 ```
 export PG_HOST=<db-host-IP-address>
 ```

-Add the PGVector extension
+## Add the PGVector extension

+To add the PGVector extension to the PostreSQL database you created, we need to run commands from a temporary pod.
+Run the command below to connect to a temporary pod.

 ```
 kubectl run psql-client --rm -i --tty --image ubuntu -- bash